-Gardeners just getting into garlic have some decisions to make: there are dozens of different varieties, and choosing which one to grow is difficult.
-But it’s hard to go wrong: experimenting with various varieties is likely to lead to a new appreciation of a crop you already love.
+Gardeners just getting into garlic have some decisions to make: there are dozens of different varieties, and choosing which one to grow can be difficult.
+But it’s hard to go wrong.
+Experimenting with various varieties can lead to a new appreciation of a crop you already love.

-— Gardeners in cold climates usually grow hardneck types, such as ‘German Red’, ‘Maiskij’, ‘Music’, and ‘Ajo Rojo’.
+Gardeners in cold climates usually grow hardneck types, such as ‘German Red’ and ‘Ajo Rojo’.
 These produce tight heads of garlic with up to about a dozen cloves around a central stalk.
 Garlic connoisseurs say that hardneck garlics have rich and complex flavors.

-— Softneck garlic normally grows best in climates with hot summers and mild winters.
-‘Nootka Rose’, ‘Viola Francese’, and ‘Inchelium Red’ are all softneck garlics, known for their productivity (some softneck types produce up to 40 cloves per bulb), for great traditional garlic flavor, and for their ability to keep for months.
+Softneck garlic normally grows best in climates with hot summers and mild winters.
+‘Nootka Rose’and ‘Italian Late’ are all softneck garlics, known for their productivity (some softneck types produce up to 40 cloves per bulb), for great traditional garlic flavor, and for their ability to keep for months.

 Hardneck garlics are known for their extreme hardiness.
 In warm climates the heads of hardneck garlic may be smaller than they would be in climates with bone-chilling winters, but you’ll still get a good harvest, and interesting garlic flavors.
 To improve the yield, cut off the tall flower scapes after they begin to curl around on themselves.
 The scapes are delicious in salads or salad dressing, and they can even be pickled.
 When you cut off the scape, the plant puts its energy into producing garlic cloves instead of flowers.